AlphaXenon/noteboard/README.md

 `$ board`

 * `-d/--date` : show boards with the last modified date of each item in the format of `<weekday> <day> <month> <year>`. e.g. `Fri 25 Jan 2019`
-* `-s/--sort` : show boards with items on each board sorted alphabetically by the texts the items
+* `-s/--sort` : show boards with items on each board sorted alphabetically by the text of the items
 * `-t, --timeline` : show boards in timeline view, ignore the `-d/--date` option
 * `-i/--interactive` : enter [interactive mode](#interactive-mode)

-***NOTE**: If `-d/--date` is specified, items of each board will be sorted by their date in from the most recent to the oldest.*
+***NOTE**: If `-d/--date` is specified, items of each board will be sorted by their dates from the most recent to the oldest ones.*

 ---